potatoqualitee/eol-dr/checklist.md

 * You can login to the web version [here]() details are in KeePass
 * From here you can download individual pictures, change the password to the account or download all of the photos to your computer if you wish.
-* Don't just close the account though as you will loose the photos.
+* Don't just close the account though as you will lose the photos.

 **Cloud Storage**